badrelmers/RefrEnv/README.md

    `baaaaaaaaaad` which is very bad, and the new path is not added to your path variable.

-   This script solve this and you can test it with any meta-character, even something so bad like:
+   `RefrEnv` solve this and you can test it with any meta-character, even something so bad like:
    ```
    ; & % ' ( ) ~ + @ # $ { } [ ] , ` ! ^ | > < \ / " : ? * = . - _ & echo baaaad
    ```
- - refreshenv adds only **system** and **user** environment variables, but CMD adds **volatile** variables too (HKCU\Volatile Environment).
-This script will merge all the three and **remove any duplicates**.
+ - refreshenv adds only **system** and **user** environment variables, but CMD adds **volatile** variables too (HKCU\Volatile Environment). `RefrEnv` will merge all the three and **remove any duplicates**.

- - refreshenv reset your PATH.
-This script append the new path to the old path of the parent script which called this script.
+ - refreshenv reset your PATH. `RefrEnv` append the new path to the old path of the parent script which called `RefrEnv`.
 It is better than overwriting the old path, otherwise it will delete any newly added path by the parent script.

- - This script solve this problem described in a comment [here][1] by @Gene Mayevsky: refreshenv *modifies env variables TEMP and TMP replacing them with values stored in HKCU\Environment.
+ - `RefrEnv` solve this problem described in a comment [here][1] by @Gene Mayevsky:
+     > refreshenv *modifies env variables TEMP and TMP replacing them with values stored in HKCU\Environment.
 In my case I run the script to update env variables modified by Jenkins job on a slave that's running under SYSTEM account, so TEMP and TMP get substituted by %USERPROFILE%\AppData\Local\Temp instead of C:\Windows\Temp.
 This breaks build because linker cannot open system profile's Temp folder.*

 [more info][2]